Ken Kennedy 1961

 It is with great anticipation to incorporate Raphael Pumpelly's [Pumpelly History Here] United Asia Oil group in Asia together with previously mentioned locomotive groups.

-In 1981 one of our engineers met with Mr. Pumpelly and began a mutual interest in natural gas fueled locomotive engines just beginning with Energy Conversions Inc. in Tacoma Washington and Northern States Power in Minnesota where our engineer lived.
+In 1981 one of our engineers, Charlie Bartholomew, met with Mr. Pumpelly and began a mutual interest in natural gas fueled locomotive engines just beginning with Energy Conversions Inc. in Tacoma Washington and Northern States Power in Minnesota where our engineer lived.

 By 1982 Burlington Northern Railroad became interested in the Northern States Power Companies dual fueled project and ten years later LNG locomotives were running coal from Wyoming into Minnesota.
 By 1990, Kryopak's interest in mining corporations grew to over 102 major North American corporations.
 We held a LNG Business Meeting in 1991 to explain why Kryopak's LNG is less than $0.20 per gallon.

-Bartholomew met with Mr. Pumpelly in his Los Angeles office.
+Bartholomew and MDU met with Mr. Pumpelly in his Los Angeles office.

 Raphael Pumpelly's LNG vehicle fuel plant for a concession (1969-1997 largest undrilled structure in Asia) never materialized because lack of interest in Thailand's locomotive use and natural gas power generation from the property.
 However, his family's 130 year interests in Central Asia look more promising.